 The University of Louisiana at Lafayette Graduate School uses a portfolio approach in all admissions decisions.
 While GRE or GMAT scores are an essential part of the UL Lafayette application, applicants should know that test scores are only one of many factors that contribute to an applicant’s admission, denial, or receipt of funding.
 Graduate programs take into account GPA and letters of recommendation, as well as other documents, when assessing an applicant’s academic potential and ability.

-You must take the Verbal, Quantitative, and Analytical Writing portions of the General Test of the GRE if you are a degree-seeking graduate applicant.
+For those applying to the Spring or Summer 2019 semesters, you must take the Verbal, Quantitative, and Analytical Writing portions of the General Test of the GRE if you are a degree-seeking graduate applicant.

 The GRE is required for all master’s and doctoral degree programs, with the exception of the following: